Cross-Gramian-Based Combined State and Parameter Reduction for Large-Scale Control Systems: Abstract

 \section{Abstract}

 \textbf{ This work introduces the empirical cross gramian for multiple-input-multiple-output systems.
-The cross gramian is a tool for model reduction of the state space of control systems, which conjoins controllability and observability information into a single matrix and does not require balancing.
-Its empirical variant extends the application of the cross gramian to nonlinear systems.
-For parametrized systems, the empirical gramians can also be utilized for sensitivity analysis and thus for parameter identification and reduction.
-This work also introduces the empirical joint gramian, which is derived from the cross gramian.
-The joint gramian not only allows a reduction of the parameter space, but also the combined state and parameter space reduction, which is tested on a linear and a nonlinear Bayesian inverse problem.
-A controllability and an observability based combined reduction method are presented which are benchmarked against the joint gramian. }
+The cross gramian is a tool for reducing the state space of control systems, which conjoins controllability and observability information into a single matrix and does not require balancing.
+Its empirical gramian variant extends the application of the cross gramian to nonlinear systems.
+Furthermore, for parametrized systems, the empirical gramians can also be utilized for sensitivity analysis or parameter identification and thus for parameter reduction.
+This work also introduces the empirical joint gramian, which is derived from the empirical cross gramian.
+The joint gramian not only allows a reduction of the parameter space, but also the combined state and parameter space reduction, which is tested on a linear and a nonlinear control system.
+Controllability- and observability-based combined reduction methods are also presented, which are benchmarked against the joint gramian. }

 \begin{subject} 93B11, 93B30, 93C10 \end{subject}

 \begin{class} G.1.3 \end{class}